Login Issues with Wispr Flow

 Your Wispr Flow account email address

-How you're trying to sign in (Apple, Google, Microsoft, or SSO)
+How you're trying to sign in (Apple, Google, Microsoft, SSO, or email and password)